-The Mississippi River is the second longest river in the United States and the largest by volume.
+The Mississippi River is the second longest river in North America.
 It serves as Memphis' western border and is the reason why Memphis is known as "The River City" and "Bluff City."
 The banks of the Mississippi provide nearly five miles of parks which are perfect for outdoor recreation.
 In addition, riverboat cruises, canoe rentals, and other water activities are available.

 Cost: Free to walk, listen to music in Handy Park, or people watch.
 Prices for food and drink vary.

 Address450 Mulberry St, Memphis, TN 38103-4214, USA